-FDA recommends that manufacturers address how their device(s) and system(s) defend against and/or respond to attacks with the potential to harm multiple patients in a multi-patient harm view.
-This view should include the information outlined in Appendix 2.
+FDA recommends that manufacturers address how their device(s) and the system(s) in which they operate defend against and/or respond to attacks with the potential to harm multiple patients in a multi-patient harm view.
+This view should include the information recommended in Appendix 2.
 These risks, once identified, may also need to be assessed differently in the accompanying cybersecurity risk assessment due to the different nature of the risk.

 (c) Updatability and Patchability View

-With the need to provide timely, reliable updates to devices in order to address emerging cybersecurity risks throughout the total product lifecycle of the device, FDA recommends manufacturers provide an updateability and patchability view.
-This view should describe the end-to-end process that permits software updates and patches to be provided (deployed) to the device, and should include detailed information as outlined in Appendix 2.
+With the need to provide timely, reliable updates to devices in order to address emerging cybersecurity risks throughout the TPLC of the device, FDA recommends manufacturers provide an updateability and patchability view.
+This view should describe the end-to-end process that permits software updates and patches to be provided (i.e., deployed) to the device, and should include detailed information as recommended in Appendix 2.

-For example, if a device manufacturer intends to push software from a software update server to an in-clinic cardiac implant programmer, “end-to-end” means the path from the update server to the in-clinic programmer.
-The software update path will likely include traversing technology that the device manufacturer does not control, and therefore the design should provide for the protection of the end-to-end path and take into account any additional cybersecurity risk created or posed by those non-manufacturer-controlled technologies.
+For example, if a device manufacturer intends to push software from a software update server to an in-clinic cardiac implant programmer, “end-to-end” means the path from the update server to the in-clinic programmer that programs the implanted device.
+The software update path will likely include traversing technology that the device manufacturer does not control, and therefore the device design should provide for the protection of the end-to-end path and take into account any additional cybersecurity risk created or posed by those non-manufacturer-controlled technologies.

 (d) Security Use Case Views

 In addition to the views identified above, security use case views should also be provided.
-Security use cases should be included for all system functionality through which a security compromise could impact the safety or effectiveness of the device.
-These security use cases should cover various operational states of elements in the system (e.g., power on, standby, transition states, etc.) and assess clinical functionality states of the system (e.g., programming, alarming, delivering therapy, send/receive data, reporting diagnostic results, etc.).
+Security use cases should be included for all medical device system functionality through which a security compromise could impact the safety or effectiveness of the device.
+These security use cases should cover various operational states of elements in the medical device system (e.g., power on, standby, transition states) and assess clinical functionality states of the medical device system (e.g., programming, alarming, delivering therapy, send/receive data, reporting diagnostic results).

 The number of security use cases that should be assessed will scale with the cybersecurity complexity and risk of the device.
-Each view should include detailed information as outlined in Appendix 2.
+Each view should include detailed information as recommended in Appendix 2.
 For use cases identified that share the same security assessment, the associated diagrams and explanatory text can describe the multiple use cases covered by the view in lieu of providing duplicative information in multiple places.
 For example, programming commands and sending/receiving device data may share the same communication protocol and therefore may not exhibit differences between the security views for both scenarios, despite having different clinical risk assessments.

 C. Cybersecurity Testing